Carrie Bradshaw's boyfriends on Sex and the City, ranked

 3. Joe (Mark Devine)

-No one was more criminally underrated than The New Yankee.
-Carrie snagged herself MLB player Joe in SATC's season 2 premiere, but just like always, her roller-coaster relationship with Mr. Big got in the way.
+No one was more criminally underrated than the new Yankee.
+Carrie snagged herself MLB player Joe (Mark Devine) in SATC's season 2 premiere, but, just like always, her roller-coaster relationship with Mr. Big got in the way.
 The athlete could've been perfect for Carrie with his dashing good looks, sense of humor, and coveted place in society, but after Carrie cried in his mouth, the end was near.

 1. Aidan Shaw (John Corbett)